LLNL/axom/src/components/shroud/docs/reference.rst

     A nested dictionary of code template to add.
     The first layer is *intent_in*, *intent_out*, and *result*.
     The second layer is *pre_call*, *pre_call_trim*, *post_call*.
-    The entries are a list of templates.
+    The entries are a list of format strings.

     intent_in